-Valuation date December 31, 2013 rolled forward to June 30, 2015 Experience Study 2014, Published September 2015 Report Actuarial cost Entry Age Normal method Amortization Amortized as a level percentage of payroll as layered amortimethod zation bases over a closed period; Tier One/Tier Two UAL is amortized over 20 years and OPSRP pension UAL is amor- A 1 1 1 1 1 1 1 1 1 1 1 1 1 1 tized over 16 years Asset valuation method Market value of assets Inflation rate 2.75% Investment rate of 7.75% return 7.7370 Projected salary 3.75% overall payroll growth; salaries for individuals are asincrease sumed to grow at 3.75 % plus assumed rates of merit/ longevity increases based on service.
-For COLA, a blend of 2% COLA and graded COLA (1.25%/0.15%) in accordance with Moro decision, blend based on service.
-Mortality Healthy retirees and beneficiaries: RP-2000 Sex-distinct, generational per Scale AA, with collar adjustments and set-backs as described in the valuation.
-Ac- tive members: Mortality rates are a percentage of healthy retiree rates that vary by group, as described in the valuation.
-Disabled retirees: Mortality rates are a percentage (65% for males and 90% for females) of the RP-2000 static combined disabled mortality sex-distinct table. disabled mortality sex-distinct table.
+Valuation date December 31, 2014 rolled forward to June 30, 2016 measurement date Experience Study Report 2014, Published September 2015 Actuarial cost meth- od Entry Age Normal Amortization method Amortized as a level percentage of payroll as layered amortization bases over a closed period; Tier One/Tier Two UAL is amortized over 20 years and OPSRP pension UAL is amortized over 16 years Asset valuation method Market value of assets Inflation rate 2.5 percent (reduced from 2.75 percent) Investment rate of return 7.5 percent (reduced from 7.75 percent) Projected salary increase 3.5 percent overall payroll growth; salaries for individuals are assumed to grow at 3.75 percent plus assumed rates of merit/longevity increases based on service (reduced from 3.5 percent) Cost of Living Ad- justment Blend of 2.0 percent COLA and graded COLA (1.25/0.15 percent) in accordance with Moro decision, blend based on service Mortality Healthy retirees and beneficiaries: RP-2000 Sex-distinct, generational per Scale BB, with collar adjustments and set-backs as described in the valuation.
+Active members: Mortality rates are a percentage of healthy retiree rates that vary by group, as described in the valuation.
+Disabled retirees: Mortality rates are a percentage (70% for males and 95% for females) of the RP-2000 static combined disabled mortality sex-distinct table.